 Standard laminate casework — even high-quality laminate — is not appropriate for sterile field environments.
 The wrong hinge material can harbor pathogens.
 Gaps at cabinet bases create zones that can't be cleaned.
 HAMILTON engineers OR casework from the right materials, specified correctly for the specific environment where each piece will live.

 The Tulane hybrid suite demonstrates a principle that applies across all surgical casework: different zones within the same room require different material specifications.
-HAMILTON engineers each zone appropriately rather than applying a single material solution across the whole space.
+HAMILTON engineers each zone appropriately rather than applying a single solution across the whole space.

 The catheterization laboratory area uses high-quality laminate casework with thermofoil fronts — providing a clean, clinical aesthetic with excellent durability for the level of chemical exposure this zone experiences.
 Custom interiors hold catheter bags and procedure-specific equipment in precisely engineered roll-outs.

 The sterile operating environment requires corrosion-resistant stainless steel throughout.
 HAMILTON specifies an exclusive all-stainless hinge with no plastic washers — eliminating the contamination risk that standard hinges introduce in the sterile field.
-Surfaces withstand daily bleach washings and aggressive chemical treatment protocols without degradation.
+Surfaces withstand daily bleach washings and aggressive chemical treatment without degradation.

 Specialized equipment storage requires custom interior configurations.
 At Tulane, HAMILTON designed a range of short and long roll-outs specifically sized for catheter bags of different dimensions — housing specialty interiors inside standard cabinet frames to reduce cost and protect the project timeline.

 Glass cabinet fronts throughout the cath lab area provide clear visibility of supplies during active procedures — eliminating the need to open cabinets to verify contents.
-Critical supply status is visible at a glance without breaking sterile technique or interrupting the surgical workflow.
+Critical supply status is visible at a glance without breaking sterile technique or interrupting surgical workflow.

 HAMILTON's US manufacturing operation makes it possible to deliver precision healthcare casework to projects anywhere — domestic or international.
 Ready-to-install components minimize on-site installation time and reduce disruption to active clinical environments.